 PPE remains mandatory including the use of face coverings in all communal areas.

 Microscope cleaning procedures before and after use remain mandatory.

 Above: the new Olympus VS200 high throughput slide scanning system in ECSCRI

 A new, high throughput slide scanning system has recently been installed in the European Cancer Stem Cell Research Institute (ECSCRI) and is available for use as a spoke of the Bioimaging Research Hub.
 The equipment allows automated high-throughput scanning of histological samples via a range of image modalities, including epifluorescence.
 Further details of the system are available through the Hub’s equipment database.
 All enquiries for this system should be directed towards Mr Mark Bishop.

 The eagle-eyed amongst you may have noticed that the main corridor within the Bioimaging Research Hub is looking a little nattier these days.
 We thought it required some brightening up and so have started to adorn its walls with some nice, new A0-sized foamex prints of microscopical images that we’ve generated in-house on the Hub’s microscope systems.
-We’ve tried to select images that showcase the beauty of the unseen microscopic world which reflect the art in science, or ‘SciArt’ as it is now commonly known.
+We’ve tried to select images that showcase the beauty of the unseen microscopic world which reflect the art in science, or ‘SciArt’ as it is known.
 We hope the images stimulate interest and highlight the state-of-the-art research and facilities within Cardiff School of Biosciences.
 No prizes for spotting the artistic influences on some of our ‘works’ : )

 Above: Some of the class microscopes in various states of dismantlement.

 It goes without saying, to get the very best out of a microscope you need to know how to optimise and maintain its performance.
 That said, you’d be surprised just how many microscopists don’t know how to properly set up and maintain their microscopes.